Sign In / Sign Out

 4. Admittance shall depend upon a majority vote of the quorum.

-5. All religious groups ministering to the Arizona State University community, who are members of the Council of Religious Advisors shall be recognized as such and subject to the following provision: all religious groups must abide by rules and regulations prescribed by Arizona State University as set forth in the Arizona Board of Regents Student Code of Conduct and/or the constitution of the Council of Religious Advisors.
+5. Religious groups serving the Arizona State University community, who are members of the Council of Religious Advisors shall be recognized as such and subject to the following provision: religious groups must abide by rules and regulations prescribed by Arizona State University as set forth in the Arizona Board of Regents Student Code of Conduct and/or the constitution of the Council of Religious Advisors.
 Failure to abide by these rules and regulations will be considered sufficient reason for dismissal from membership in the Council of Religious Advisors by a majority vote of the quorum.

 6. The Council of Religious Advisors recognizes three types of membership: Active, Affiliate, and Provisional member groups.

 a.
-Active member groups are those religious groups who pay annual dues of $50 payable by the second board meeting of the fall semester, have a full-time campus ministry at Arizona State University with a registered student organization, attend meetings regularly and have full voting privileges.
+Active member groups are those religious groups who pay annual dues of $50 payable by the second board meeting of the fall semester, have full-time religious work at Arizona State University with a registered student organization, attend meetings regularly and have full voting privileges.
 If they miss two consecutive meetings or miss paying annual dues, they will be contacted by the appropriate campus president of the Council of Religious Advisors as to their status being in jeopardy.
-Active members are eligible to apply for faculty associate status with the university.
+Active members are eligible to apply for courtesy affiliate status with the university.

 b.
-Affiliate member groups are those religious groups who also pay annual dues of $50 payable by the second board meeting of the fall semester, usually have a part-time campus ministry at Arizona State University but may not have a large enough student membership to support a registered student organization, attend meetings regularly, and have full voting privileges.
+Affiliate member groups are those religious groups who also pay annual dues of $50 payable by the second board meeting of the fall semester, usually have part-time religious work at Arizona State University but may not have a large enough student membership to support a registered student organization, attend meetings regularly, and have full voting privileges.
 If they miss two consecutive meetings or miss paying annual dues, they will be contacted by the appropriate campus president of the Council of Religious Advisors as to their status being in jeopardy.
-Affiliate members are not eligible to apply for faculty associate status with the university.
+Affiliate members are not eligible to apply for courtesy affiliate status with the university.

 d.
 Each campus council shall collect, maintain, and disperse its own annual dues collection via a bank or credit union account.